 One hour from Cape Town, one is spoiled for choice by the range of elegant wine farms situated in this area of abundant natural beauty.
 South Africa’s second-oldest town, Stellenbosch, is a delight with its Cape Dutch architecture, oak-lined avenues, water furrows, eateries, galleries, and coffee shops.
 The beautiful little town of Franschhoek (a corner of France) is all about fine wine, bistros, and French finesse.
 Cape Classics specializes in arranging wine touring days on our various beautiful wine routes.

 The West Coast

 North of Cape Town, the arid West Coast is bordered by the cold Atlantic Ocean.
-The region is known for its rugged special beauty including the West Coast National Park and 17 km (10 mile) long sparkling Langebaan lagoon.
+The region is known for its rugged special beauty including the West Coast National Park and 17 km (10 miles) long sparkling Langebaan lagoon.
 In the spring, this area becomes a mass of wildflowers and attracts many visitors to enjoy the natural splendor.

 The Cederberg Mountains

 Three hours north of Cape Town, this is an area of raw dramatic beauty.
-It is perfect for hiking, swimming in clear mountain pools, rock climbing and viewing Bushmen art.
+It is perfect for hiking, swimming in clear mountain pools, rock climbing, and viewing Bushmen art.
 There is also some wonderful wine tasting to be done in this area.
 It is a perfect weekend getaway.

 The Garden Route